Ship from a bird's-eye view

 • a battery that produces DC.

-Until recently, electricity has been distributed in AC where needed.
-However, the DC hub, a new electrical integration concept is now becoming popular.
+Until recently, electricity onboard hybrid ships has been distributed in AC where needed.
+However, the DC hub electrical integration concept has become popular.
 The DC hub uses DC for electricity distribution.

-When the main power source is a battery producing DC, it can make sense to have the DC hub eliminate a transformation step.
-However, a DC hub is still not the right answer for every hybrid vessel.
+When the main power source on a hybrid ship is a battery producing DC, a DC hub can make sense because it eliminates a transformation step.
+However, a DC hub is not the right answer for every hybrid vessel.

 What does this mean for ship owners?